whoisenny/Cognibot/README.md

-# Computer Engineering AI Assistant
+# Cognibot

-A Streamlit-based interface for a Lamini-trained LLM model designed to assist undergraduate computer engineering students.
+A Streamlit-based interface for an OpenPipe-trained LLM model designed to assist undergraduate computer engineering students.

 ## Features